Le Boat Brings Barging to America’s Shores

 A Costly, but Worthwhile Investment

-The base infrastructure will include services along the length of the whole canal, from Ottawa to Kingston, with its main fleet residing along the canal in Smith Falls.
+The base infrastructure includes services along the length of the whole canal, from Ottawa to Kingston, with its main fleet residing along the canal in Smith Falls.
 This is a smart move on the company’s part, as Smith Falls is referred to as “the heart of the Rideau Canal” by locals and visitors alike.

 The season in Canada runs only during the warm summer months, when the Canadian weather is relatively calm and pleasant, from May to October.